Skip to main content

 9. Website Down Workflow

-How it works: This workflow sets the process for getting a website back up and running quickly.
+How it works: This workflow outlines the process for getting a website back up and running quickly.
 It usually involves contacting the web host or IT professional to troubleshoot or restore the last working copy of the site in order to avoid unnecessary downtime.

 10. Project Closeout Workflow